 US adds new sanction on Chinese tech giant Huawei

-The Commerce Department said Friday the move aims to prevent Huawei from making a run around existing U.S. sanctions.
+Commerce Secretary Wilbur Ross said Friday that the move aims to prevent Huawei from making a run around existing U.S. sanctions.

+“There has been a very highly technical loophole through which Huawei has been able to in effect use U.S. technology," Ross told Fox Business.
+“We never intended that loophole to be there.”

-“It looks like a victory for the people who really want to drive the nail, or what they think will be the nail, in Huawei’s coffin,” said Adam Segal, a senior fellow at the Council on Foreign Relations.
+Adam Segal, a senior fellow at the Council on Foreign Relations, said the move "looks like a victory for the people who really want to drive the nail, or what they think will be the nail, in Huawei’s coffin,” said

-The move elicited an angry response from China, which threatened retaliation against U.S. companies.
+The new restrictions elicited an angry response from China, which threatened retaliation against U.S. companies.

-Chip design and manufacturing equipment used in the world’s semiconductor plants is mostly U.S. made, so the new rule could adversely impact multiple foreign producers that sell to Huawei and affiliates including HiSilicon, which makes chips used in supercomputers with scientific and military uses.
-The Commerce Department said foreign foundries would be granted a 120-day grace period.
+Chip design and manufacturing equipment used in the world’s semiconductor plants is mostly U.S. made, so the new rule aims to impact multiple foreign producers that sell to Huawei and affiliates including HiSilicon, which makes chips used in supercomputers with scientific and military uses.
+The Commerce Department said foreign foundries would be granted a 120-day grace period for chips already in production.

 “If a foreign foundry makes a chip based on a Huawei design and U.S. equipment is used to make a chip then it’s controlled, but if a chip is not made from a Huawei design then it is not controlled,” he said.